aissyass/magento2-customlog/README.md

 ## To test this module :
 - Create the namespace PHPAISS in the path app\code
 - Create the module named CustomLog in the path app\code\PHPAISS
-- Clone this files and put them into folder app\code\PHPAIS\CustomLog
+- Clone this files and put them into folder app\code\PHPAISS\CustomLog
 - Run the following command lines:
   ``bin/magento setup:upgrade --keep-generated``
   ``bin/magento cache:flush``